 Schumann’s life was troubled by mental health issues, which led to his attempted suicide in 1854 and subsequent confinement in a sanatorium, where he died two years later.
 His legacy remains significant, as he was one of the most important Romantic composers and a highly regarded music critic, whose deeply personal music reflects the nature of Romanticism.

-Robert Schumann’s Violoncello Concerto op.
+Robert Schumann’s Violoncello Concerto in A minor Op.
 129 can be regarded as the first great concerto for this instrument’s repertoire.
-It is thus somewhat surprising that this work had…
+It is thus somewhat surprising…

 The Urtext edition is based on the original print of the parts and the piano reduction, which had still been supervised by Schumann.
 In addition, the autograph of the score was consulted for purposes of comparison.